Abell 1033: Radio halo and gently reenergized tail at 54 MHz: Spectral aging model

-Here we take into account the 10\% systematic uncertainty on the flux-scales.
-We fit the WAT projected velocity $v_\bot$ by minimizing the standard $\chi^2$-statistics assuming a minimum aging magnetic field $B_\mathrm{min}$ and a linear motion $t = d_\bot/ v_\bot$:
+Here we take into account the 10\% systematic uncertainty on the flux scales.
+We fit the WAT projected velocity $v_\bot$ by minimizing the standard $\chi^2$ statistics assuming a minimum aging magnetic field $B_\mathrm{min}$ and a linear motion $t = d_\bot/ v_\bot$,

 Subsequently, a normalization factor $N_{0,i}$ is fitted in log-space for each beam-sized region along the WAT/GReET. \FloatBarrier

 \FloatBarrier